Franchisor vs. Franchisee: What’s The Difference?

 Identify and Establish Exclusive Suppliers/Proprietary Materials

 What makes a brand its own is the exclusivity of its suppliers and products.
-No other company distributes 7-Eleven coffee and products besides 7-Eleven.
+An example of a franchise is 7-Eleven, and no other company distributes 7-Eleven coffee and products besides the convenience store chain.
 That’s what makes the brand special.
 To make the brand stand out from the rest, the franchisor works with suppliers to create proprietary products and services.

 Provide Leadership, Especially During Times of Crisis